wp-cli/cache-command/README.md

 		---

 	[--network]
-		Get the value of the network transient, instead of the single site.
+		Get the value of a network|site transient.
+On single site, this is is a specially-named cache key.
+On multisite, this is a global cache (instead of local to the site).

 **EXAMPLES**